ibm-cloud-docs/transit-gateway/connecting-vpcs.md

          * For **{{site.data.keyword.powerSys_notm}}**, select a location for the {{site.data.keyword.powerSys_notm}} workspace.
 Then, select from the list of  {{site.data.keyword.powerSys_notm}} workspaces that are enabled for Transit Gateway.
 Keep in mind that not all {{site.data.keyword.powerSys_notm}} workspaces show in this menu.
          * For **VPN gateway**, first select the region where your VPN gateway is deployed.
 Then, select from the available VPN gateways that support dynamic routing.

             You must specify a custom CIDR block for the connection.
-The CIDR defines the IP range used to allocate addresses on the redundant GRE tunnels and must use [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918){: externa} private address space, be at least a `/27` subnet, and must not overlap with other connection CIDRs on the transit gateway.
+The CIDR defines the IP range used to allocate addresses on the redundant GRE tunnels and must use [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918){: external} private address space, be at least a `/27` subnet, and must not overlap with other connection CIDRs on the transit gateway.

             Only VPN gateways with dynamic routing enabled are shown in the Available connections list.
 The selected region and zone determine which Transit Gateway routers the VPN gateway connects to.
             {: note}